UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 Create your fulltext indexes with the help of **cms.search** CLI.
-Remember that default_language is set to italian by default.
+Remember that default_language is set to italian.
+Do the following to set your own language:
 ````
 ./manage.py cms_search_create_mongo_index -default_language english
 ````